Ye-2077/ros_final_project/README.md

 ```
 $ roslaunch ros_arm arm_rviz.launch
 ```
-  if there is erro in camera, after next step then click the "reset" button in the rviz
+  if there is error in camera, after next step then click the "reset" button in the rviz
 - Terminal_2
 ```
 $ roslaunch ros_arm arm_gazebo.launch